connorslade/connorcode-old/data/writing/afire-update-0.md

 # 🔥 afire v0.3.0

 This document will outline some new features and changes to [afire](crates.io/crates/afire) in version `0.3.0`!
-The full changelog can be found [here](https://github.com/Basicprogrammer10/afire/blob/0.2.3/Changelog.md).
+The full changelog can be found on GitHub [here](https://github.com/Basicprogrammer10/afire/blob/0.2.3/Changelog.md).

 ## 📰 New Features

 #### Content Types

-Now you don't need to make a Header for every response to set the Content Type.
+You no longer need to make a Header for every response just to set the Content Type.
-Now you can call `.content(Content::X)` on your response.
+Now you can just call `.content(Content::X)` on your response.
 Currently, Content supports the following Types:

 - HTML